tecwit/Minesweeper-with-Solver/README.md

 - Solver effectiveness on Expert (16x30x99) difficulty TBD

 ###BUGS###
-- If there is an isolated spot in the board outlines by mines, the solver will error because it has no way of seeing the tiles in this isolated area.
+- If there is an isolated spot in the board outlined by mines, the solver will error because it has no way of seeing the tiles in this isolated area.